 - Window Replacement FAQs

-The typical costs to replace windows can vary between $200 and $1800 in the U.S. So it’s difficult to know if you’re getting a good deal on your window replacements.
-On the one hand, you want a quality window that will last and improve the energy efficiency of your house.
-But on the other hand, you need to have enough funds left over to afford your other expenses.
+The typical costs to replace windows can vary between $400 and $1800 in the U.S. So it’s difficult to know if you’re getting a good deal on your window replacements.
+On the one hand, you want a quality window that will last and provide home improvement with the energy efficiency of your house.
+On the other hand, you need to have enough funds left over to afford your other expenses.

 - High Cost: $1,800